craigsned/dwlogtomail/README.md

 The email log file must have an entry or this will cause the script to fail.
 I set the entry for the log file using a separate script to clean up the file once per day - remove all entries, then append current timestamp

-Create the Direwolf CBEACON file and insert text.
+Create the Direwolf CBEACON file (DW Text) and insert text.

 Set the content for email from relevant fields in the Panda array